Inside Trump’s risky push to reopen the country amid the coronavirus crisis

 Trump listened to Graham but made no promises, the officials said.
 Trump argued to the senator, as he later would in public, that Americans must get back to work and businesses need to reopen as quickly as possible.

-“Our country wasn’t built to be shut down,” the president said at a news conference last Monday, opening five straight days of public declarations raising the specter of easing social-distancing guidelines and other restrictions by mid-April — a timeline that most experts studying the pandemic say is dangerously premature.
+“Our country wasn’t built to be shut down,” the president said at a news conference last Monday, opening five straight days of public declarations that raised the specter of easing social distancing guidelines and other restrictions by mid-April — a timeline that most experts studying the pandemic say is dangerously premature.

 Graham’s private plea, which some of Trump’s advisers have echoed to the president, illustrates the political calculations underway inside the leadership ranks of the Republican Party as the president balances dual crises as he seeks reelection: the pandemic that is claiming lives and overburdening hospitals, and the resulting economic meltdown that already has left millions jobless, with many facing financial ruin.